 70 years of photography from one of the most influential publications of the 20th century.
 Similar to decade and National Geographic, LiFE presents a history in photos, highlighting the most famous, moving and beautiful pictures from the magazine.

-When you’ve been out taking photos all day, there’s always going to be a few that need work on them, and if you’re shooting in RAW, there’s going to be a lot.
-Below are the best books on the 3 most popular post processing software.
+When you’ve been out taking photos all day, there are always going to be a few that require extra work; if you’re shooting in RAW, there’s going to be a lot.
+Below are the best books on the three most popular post-processing software.

 Your Camera Manual!

-Please read it.
-There is so much information in there, not just stuff specific to your camera.
-The day I got first DSLR I got out the manual and got reading, and I must have read it while playing with my camera, for 2 weeks.
-It always frustrates me when friends don’t know how to do something on their camera, because that’s holding them back, if they just knew how to work the damn things, they’d be much better photographers.
+The day I got my first DSLR, I got out the manual and began reading.
+I must have read it, while playing with my camera, for two weeks.
+It always frustrates me when friends don’t know how to do something on their camera because that’s holding them back – if they just knew how to work the damn things, they’d be much better photographers.